 Click here to download a brochure describing the center.

-Cedar Crest Conference Center is located in Twin Lakes State Park in Green Bay, Va.
+Cedar Crest Conference Center is in Twin Lakes State Park in Green Bay, Va.
 From Richmond, follow Route 360 West four miles past Burkeville.
 Take a right on Twin Lakes Road (Rt.
 621).
-Follow Twin Lakes Road approximately one mile, and take a left on Cedar Crest Road (Rt.
+Follow Twin Lakes Road about a mile and take a left on Cedar Crest Road (Rt.
 697).
-The conference center office is about half a mile down the road on the right at 22 Cedar Crest Road).
+The conference center office is about half a mile down the road at 22 Cedar Crest Rd.
 Click here for a Google map.

 Cedar Crest Conference Center has three conference rooms.
-Doswell Hall, the largest, can seat up to 130.
-When used with adjacent decks and grounds, it can easily accommodate up to 200.
-The smaller two rooms, Hurt and Latham, can each accommodate up to 35.
+Doswell Hall, the largest, can seat up to 135.
+When used with adjacent decks and grounds, it can accommodate up to 200.
+The Latham Room holds up to 35 and the Hurt Room, which has a board room table, holds up to 16.

 Cedar Crest Conference Center is on the site of the former Prince Edward State Park for Negroes.
 In 1948, during an era of rigidly enforced racial segregation in the South, an African-American named M. Conrad Martin was denied admission to Staunton River State Park.
 Represented by Oliver Hill, Martin, who was a prominent banker from Danville, Va., then filed suit to challenge the validity of the commonwealth's policy for providing state parks only for whites.
 This legal challenge led to a decision by the Virginia Department of Conservation and Development to expand facilities at an existing recreation area for African-Americans in Prince Edward County and turn it into a full fledged state park.
 In January 1949, Gov. William Tuck wrote a special appropriation totaling $195,000 for development of the new Prince Edward State Park for Negroes.
 The new park was opened to the public in June 1950, making it Virginia's eighth state park.